VisTALELab/AdaHIsomap/README.md

 - Mice
 - Coauthor Network

+### Dataset Format

+The example input datasets are provided in the `data/` directory.

+- **Point-cloud and other non-network datasets:** Each dataset is stored as a `.txt` file containing the coordinates or feature values of the data points.
+Each row represents one data point, and each column represents one dimension or feature.

+- **Network datasets:** Network data should be provided as an edge list, where each row specifies a connection between two nodes.
+The included **Coauthor Network** dataset follows this node-edge representation and serves as an example of the expected network input format.

+Users who wish to run the framework on their own datasets should follow the corresponding input format.
+See the files in the `data/` directory for examples.

 Dataset descriptions, sources, and citations are provided in the paper.
 ---
 ## Running the Code

+Before running the software, we strongly recommend reading the paper to become familiar with the AdaMapper and AdaHIsomap framework and the role of the main parameters.

+For a first experiment, we recommend using **AdaMapper with the recommended default parameters** provided by the interface.
+Changing these parameters may require prior knowledge of their roles and their effects on AdaMapper and Mapper construction and the resulting embedding.

+### Running the Main Program

 Run the main program using: